Murano island

 +39 041 739586

 Standard admission is €10.
-Free entry with the official city pass.
+Free entry with the official museum or city passes.

 The origins of glass